-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 5D Mark IV are two digital cameras that were officially introduced, respectively, in June 2017 and August 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a full frame sensor.
-The 200D has a resolution of 24 megapixel, whereas the 5D Mark IV provides 30.1 MP.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 5D Mark IV are two digital cameras that were revealed to the public, respectively, in June 2017 and August 2016.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a full frame (5D Mark IV) sensor.
+The 200D has a resolution of 24 megapixels, whereas the 5D Mark IV provides 30.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is considerably larger (54 percent) than the Canon 200D.
 Moreover, the 5D Mark IV is substantially heavier (96 percent) than the 200D.
 It is noteworthy in this context that the 5D Mark IV is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.